Biangkerok32/thunkable-to-kodular/readme.md

  3. A new file called *_kodular.aia has been created
  4. Go to Kodular and import the new AIA file
  5. That's all.
 Don't hesitate to report an issue if something doesn't work.

+I plan to rewrite the converter in another language (most likely in Python) because of the limitations of the Windows scripting language that truncates big AIA files.